PhantomCatz/Training/Git.md

 ### Logging

 Run the command `git commit -m 'Made a'`.
 You should now have one commit in your history.
-You cann check this by running `git log`.
+You can check this by running `git log`.
 Each commit message will look different, but it should follow this format:

 1. `commit`, followed by a long hash